ricardoamaro/drupal8-docker-app/README.md

 ./drupal8_local.sh
 ```

-## Using `drupal8_local.sh` for development
+## Using `drupal8_local.sh` for local development

 ### Fresh install

 For a fresh install or re-install of your existing code

-1. Remove the data/ folder
+1. Remove the any local/data/ folder
-2. Create a web/ folder with your drupal8
+2. Create a local/web/ folder with your Drupal 8 docroot
 3. Delete the sites/default/settings.php file
 4. Run `drupal8_local.sh`